What is a community school?

 How is transportation provided to community school students?

 Typically, community school students are transported by their resident districts following the same policies that are in place for students attending the traditional school, as long as the student’s ride is not longer than 30 minutes.
 It is always best to discuss your students’ needs with the resident district’s administration as soon as possible.
 A community school can also choose to arrange for its own transportation services, but this option should be discussed with and approved by the school’s governing authority and sponsor first.

 The ESCLEW has been providing high quality sponsorship since the beginning of the community school movement in Ohio.
-We currently sponsor 59 schools throughout Ohio.
-In addition to schools with typical populations, we have experience overseeing schools focused on gifted students, students with special needs, and those focused on drop-out recovery.
-We also have experience with internet-based schools and currently sponsor the largest internet-based school in the nation.
+We currently sponsor 53 schools throughout Ohio.
+In addition to schools with typical populations, we oversee schools focused on gifted students, students with special needs, STEM education, and career and technical education.
+We also have experience with internet-based schools and those focused on drop-out recovery prevention.
 The ESCLEW has the expertise to provide you with strong technical assistance.

 The ESCLEW prides itself on the service it provides to the schools it sponsors.
-Each school we sponsor is assigned to a regional consultant to ensure that the school receives personalized attention.
+Each sponsored school is assigned a regional technical assistance educator to ensure the school recives personalized attention.
 We respond quickly to concerns and assist schools with any problems they might encounter.
 That said, we try to strike a balance in our level of involvement.
 If the school is doing well, we provide flexibility in operation of the school.